seton-hall-university/nj-makerDay-2016-docs/GLOSSARY.md

 ## 1-Wire

 1-Wire is a device communications bus system designed by Dallas Semiconductor Corp. that provides low-speed data, signaling, and power over a single signal.
 1-Wire is similar in concept to I²C, but with lower data rates and longer range.

+## IDE

+An integrated development environment (IDE) is a software application that provides comprehensive facilities to computer programmers for software development.
+An IDE normally consists of a source code editor, build automation tools and a debugger.
+Most modern IDEs have an intelligent code completion. ( https://en.wikipedia.org/wiki/Integrated_development_environment )